steffenhartleib/CustomerSegmentationFlashDeal/CustomerLifetTimeValue.md

 |inactive med  |     29617|              0.28| 7817822|       0|           0.00|
 |inactive low  |     48892|              0.46| 2371343|       0|           0.00|

-##### How neat, a perfect 80/20 ratio: In 2016 80% of revenue came from exactly 20% of customers (New Active +  Active High).
+##### => A perfect 80/20: In 2016 80% of revenue came from exactly 20% of customers (New Active +  Active High).
 52% of revenue came from just 6% of customers (Active High + Active Medium).
 And 32% of revenue came from the top 2% of customers (Active High).
 This site has some seriously loyal high rollers.
 Great!